svok/konveyor/README.md

             exec { someFun() }
         }
     }

+    // A nested conveyor with change of context subKonveyor<MySubContext> {
+        // Splitter to create a sequence of nested context objects split {
+            this.myContextCollection.asSequence()
+        }

+        // Normal handlers over nested context objects exec { someProp = someFun() }
+        handle {
+            on { isOk() }
+            exec { someFun() }
+        }

+        // Joiner to join the series of nested context objects into main context join { it: MySubContext ->
+            this.myContextResult += it.someValue
+        }
+    }

-    processFirst { // Perform only first handler with match = true timeout { Duration.ofMilliseconds(150) }
+    // Perform only first handler with match = true
+    // Under discussion
+    /*
+    processFirst {
+        timeout { Duration.ofMilliseconds(150) }
         handle {
             on { isSomething() }